Gossamer Bio Inc. (GOSS) Shares Up Despite Recent Market Volatility

-Gossamer Bio Inc. (NASDAQ: GOSS)’s stock price has increased by 25.90 compared to its previous closing price of 0.96. but the company has seen a -13.57% decline in its stock price over the last five trading sessions.
+Gossamer Bio Inc. (NASDAQ: GOSS)’s stock price has increased by 5.88 compared to its previous closing price of 1.19.
+Despite this, the company has experienced a 4.13% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Gossamer Bio Inc. (NASDAQ: GOSS) Right Now?